 U.S. Program Director

-In his role at the Center, Zack works with the Corridors & Crossings team to advance large landscape conservation across North America through policy advice, applied research, and collaboration with agency and non-governmental partners.
+In his role at the Center, Zack works with the Corridors & Crossings team to advance large landscape conservation across the U.S. through policy advice, applied research, and collaboration with agency and non-governmental partners.

 A conservation social scientist by training, Zack has expertise in natural resource policy, land management planning, and monitoring and evaluation.
 Prior to joining the Center in 2019, Zack earned a PhD in Forest Science from Colorado State University, and worked as a research associate with the Colorado Forest Restoration Institute.